 Selection Criteria for TTS

 To provide a common criterion for review of the major Cloud TTS vendors, we will use the following guidelines.
-Be sure to see our comparisons of the other two major TTS providers in other blogs: Amazon Polly and Microsoft Azure.:
+Be sure to see our comparisons of the other two major TTS providers in other blogs: Google and Microsoft Azure.:

 - Ease of Use

 - How easy can you get into the application and get it to work?

 - What technical skills do you need to do this?

 - What voices and voice options are available?